lutobler/wavy/README.md

 # Wavy wayland compositor

-NB: This is higly experimental.
+NB: This is higly experimental (very alpha).
 Use sway or something else with less bugs instead.

 ### Description
 Wavy is a tiling wayland compositor based on [wlc](https://github.com/Cloudef/wlc),